CPP Disability Appeal: Social Security Tribunal – General Division

-The following article will describe the appeal in detailed.
+The following article will describe the appeal in detail.
 But first, please see an overview of the core steps to the CPP Disability Social Security Tribunal – General Division

-- To start an appeal, you must first complete a Notice Of Appeal, which can be found here.
+- To start an appeal, you must first complete a Notice Of Appeal.
 This Notice Of Appeal must be completed and sent to the Tribunal within 90 days after Service Canada has communicated their decision of the Reconsideration to you.

 - After receiving the Notice Of Appeal, the Tribunal will then send it to Service Canada, and request documents related to your file.
 Once the Tribunal has received your file from Service Canada, they will respond to you and include a Notice Of Readiness.